Tacoman99/Ai_trip/README.md

-## Could use flows to have multiagent crews working together
+## Could use flows to have multiagent crews working together.
+Output of local expert agent could be used as context for the itinerary agentuy8
+## Add memory to the agents so users can ask follow up questions and adjust the itinerary